 Long-Horizon Manipulationvia Trace-Conditioned VLA Planning

-1UC San Diego, 2NVIDIA, Equal Advising
+1UC San Diego, 2NVIDIA

 LoHo-Manip is a modular framework that enables short-horizon vision‑language‑action policies to perform long-horizon manipulation tasks.
 It uses a task-management vision‑language model above the action executor.
 At each step, it takes the current observation and predicts the future plan.
 The prediction includes a sequence of remaining subtasks and a visual trace, which shows the executor where to move and what to approach next.